 You’ll also want to look at cameras.
-Not every security system comes with a home security camera, so if your favorite security system doesn’t have one, you’ll also want to look for separate wireless security cameras that might connect to your system.
+Not every security system comes with a home security camera, so if your favorite security system doesn’t have one, you’ll also want to look for separate wireless security cameras that might connect to your system, like a Wyze Cam.

 The best home security systems let you order your equipment à la carte, so you can choose exactly what you need and skip what you don’t.